When is Star Trek: Picard released?

 And this longer one was launched at San Diego Comedian-Con…

-An extra teaser was additionally aired in December in the course of the NFL over within the US, with model new footage of our hero.
-“I’m in over my head… the girl’s life is still in danger,” he says, showing to seek advice from Dahj (performed by Isa Briones), earlier than including ominously: “I will do what needs to be done”.
+An extra teaser was additionally aired in December through the NFL over within the US, with model new footage of our hero.
+“I’m in over my head… the girl’s life is still in danger,” he says, showing to confer with Dahj (performed by Isa Briones), earlier than including ominously: “I will do what needs to be done”.

-The precise story of the spin-off is presently unknown, although its set plenty of years after the final time we noticed Picard onscreen (in 2002 film Star Trek: Nemesis) and Stewart has stated it can “explore new dimensions within” the Starfleet captain.
+The precise story of the spin-off is at the moment unknown, although its set numerous years after the final time we noticed Picard onscreen (in 2002 film Star Trek: Nemesis) and Stewart has mentioned it’ll “explore new dimensions within” the Starfleet captain.

-“He might not – and I stress, might not – be a captain anymore, he is probably not the Jean-Luc that you just recognise and know so effectively,” Stewart instructed an viewers in Las Vegas when the sequence was first introduced.
+“He might not – and I stress, might not – be a captain anymore, he will not be the Jean-Luc that you simply recognise and know so properly,” Stewart instructed an viewers in Las Vegas when the sequence was first introduced.

-“It might be a really totally different particular person, somebody who has been modified by his experiences.
-20 years may have handed, which is kind of the time between the final film, Nemesis, and right now.
+“It might be a really completely different particular person, somebody who has been modified by his experiences.
+20 years could have handed, which is kind of the time between the final film, Nemesis, and right this moment.

 “It will be something very, very different.”

-“Here’s what I will tell you- I had an amazing experience yesterday,” creator Alex Kurtzman stated at a current Star Trek panel.
+“Here’s what I will tell you- I had an amazing experience yesterday,” creator Alex Kurtzman mentioned at a latest Star Trek panel.
 “I sat at Patrick’s kitchen table and I heard him read the first episode and I almost cried.
 It was quite something.”

 “He’s at an amazing place in his life.
 He’s so excited.
 It’s going to be a very different show from Discovery.
 The only way this universe, I think, works correctly is if each show is really different and speaks to a different part of Star Trek.”